-Members of the ASMR receive additional mailings to inform them of research programs, new technology and products, and innovative reclamation projects, announcements of our annual meetings as well as employment opportunities.
-We have two publications, Reclamation Matters and a peer reviewed Journal of the American Society of Mining and Reclamation (JASMR).
+Members of the ASRS receive additional mailings to inform them of research programs, new technology and products, and innovative reclamation projects, announcements of our annual meetings as well as employment opportunities.
+We have two publications, Reclamation Matters and a peer-reviewed Journal of the American Society of Mining and Reclamation (JASMR).
 The Society also uses a web site to help keep its members informed and other activities of other societies in foreign countries who have similar interests as ASMR.

-For additional information, please read: A Short History of the ASMR written by By Bill Plass, Jeff Skousen and Dick Barnhisel.
+For additional information, please read: A Short History of the ASMR written by Bill Plass, Jeff Skousen, and Dick Barnhisel.
 This is the history through 2004.